electronpass/electronpass-desktop/README.md

 If you want to try latest features, you can go to the latest travis build and select one of the logs.
 At the bottom of the travis log, there is a curl command which uploads the binary to transfer.sh and outputs the download link.
 There are 3 different binaries (and 3 different links): AppImage, .deb and .rpm.
 All three have the needed qt dependencies and libelectronpass bundled in them.

 ## Building
+Before building you need to configure dependencies and fill out the api keys for syncing.
+Look at the syncing section for more information.

+You can build the app the hard way or the easy way.
+For Unix/Linux systems we have provided a build script `build.sh`.
+This is the easy way that outputs executable in `bin/electronpass`. **Note:** api keys need to be configured before running the script.

+The hard way is building it manually.
+You first need to download and build `libelectronpass-cpp` and `crypto++` as described in the next section.
+Than you build it with cmake, described in the Compiling section.

 ### Configure dependencies
+You can download, compile and move dependencies to correct directories with a `install-dependencies.sh` script, or you can do it by hand.

 #### Crypto++
 Crypto library needed for libelectronpass-cpp.
 Build script for it is provided in libelectronpass-cpp [repo](https://github.com/electronpass/libelectronpass-cpp/tree/develop).
-You can build it manually and put headers in ```dependencies/cryptopp``` and static file to ```dependencies/libcryptopp.a```.
-There is also a script that does the moving for you, described in the next section.
+You can build it manually and put the headers in ```dependencies/cryptopp``` and static library to ```dependencies/libcryptopp.a```.

 #### Libelectronpass-cpp
 Libelectronpass is required for this application to work.
 It will be statically linked.
-There is a script described in the next section, or you can build it manually, by going to [its repo](https://github.com/electronpass/libelectronpass-cpp/tree/develop) and following the build instructions.
-Then copy the header from libelectronpass files to ```libelectronpass//electronpass/```, cryptopp and the static library to ```libelectronpass/libelectronpass.a```.
+You can build it manually, by going to [its repository](https://github.com/electronpass/libelectronpass-cpp/) and following the build instructions (be careful to use develop branch).
+Then copy the header from libelectronpass files to ```libelectronpass/electronpass/```, and the static library to ```libelectronpass/libelectronpass.a```.

-#### Script
- Script ```./install-dependencies.sh``` will build crypto++ and libelectronpass-cpp for you and move the files to correct places.

-### Syncing
+### Compiling
-For obvious reasons api keys are not included in the source repository.
-Copy `app/sync/keys.default.txt` to `app/sync/keys.txt` and change the keys inside the file.
-Refer to [electronpass/credentials](https://github.com/electronpass/credentials) for more information.
+After you have configured the api keys, and compiled and moved the dependencies in the correct directories you can build the app with the following commands.

 ```bash
 mkdir build; cd build
 cmake ..
 make electronpass -j8
 ```
-Optionally install ElectronPass:

-    sudo make install
+### Syncing
+For obvious reasons api keys are not included in the source repository.
+Copy `app/sync/keys.default.txt` to `app/sync/keys.txt` and change the keys inside the file.
+Refer to [electronpass/credentials](https://github.com/electronpass/credentials) for more information.

 ## Graphical assets
 Icons in this project are displayed as a [Material Icons Font]().
 To preview and find their unicode representations use [CharacterMap](http://bluejamesbond.github.io/CharacterMap/) tool and load ttf file from app/res/fonts/.